davewalker60/pmdup/pages/content/whatsapp-content.md

-<span style="color:red"> These are last year's groups.
-We need to update this page to what we decide to do for this year.
-Using a community makes it far easier to manage on our end and consolidates/organizes the groups for the dancers.
-We need to talk this through as a group.
-I'd like to get this in place sooner than later to help with the lodging registration, which is already underway due to the increasing year-in-advance vacation rental state of PM these days.</span>
+<span style="color:red"> We need to update this page when we decide what groups to have this year.
+We also need to decide whether to add names to the community ourselves (vs. rely on people to do it themselves).
+Now that WhatsApp has communities, it makes far more sense to add people as they reigster and let them then voluntarily join the groups that interest them.</span>

+With people and camp activities spread out, we need a way to communicate.
+We use a WhatsApp community with several chat groups.

+>  Please ensure that WhatsApp is installed on your phone and that you were successfully added as a member of the **PMDUP Community** WhatsApp community during registration.

 # Chat groups

-With people and camp activities spread out, we need a way to communicate.
-We use these WhatsApp chat groups:
+For 2025, we've created the **PMDUP Community** WhatsApp community with these chat groups:

-- **PM Announcements ‘24** for daily camp announcements by staff only (no participant posting).
-Use https://chat.whatsapp.com/BDOMSleBDhu3a2uvrwGPjj to join. **Please join this group!
-It’ll be the best way to stay informed of the daily camp schedule.** Anyone can join and anyone can add other people.
+- **Announcements ** is for daily camp announcements by staff only (no participant posting).
+This group is the main way we disseminate information during camp.
+All registrants are automatically added to this group as part of camp registration.

-- **PM Dances ‘24** is an unmoderated group for conversations about and at camp.
-Use https://chat.whatsapp.com/HrixjosWA4fLMsCFL8Vnyg to join.
+- **PM '25 Dancer Chat** is an unmoderated group for conversations about and at camp.
+All camp registrants can join the group.
 All participants can post.
 Not everyone will want to be in this group if it gets too verbose, so **please reply privately** with thank you, I agree, etc messages and conversations that don’t involve the whole group.

-- **PM Lodging ‘24** for questions about / issues with lodging.
-Use https://chat.whatsapp.com/KkP8Uq2BZH3J0k7oqeb9s2 to join.
+- **PM ‘25 Group Outings** is an unmoderated group to arrange and coordinate group trips to snorkel on the reef, cenotes, Mayan ruins, or even simply into La Colonia for a meal.
+The motivations for this group are:

+  - To reduce clutter in the main dancer chat group.

+  - To not require people to scroll through endless messages to find time-sensitive trip information.

-- **PM Post Camp ‘24** is an unmoderated group that people staying in Puerto Morelos longer than camp use for logistics (like _Who's in for dinner tonight at El Pesquero's?_).
-Use https://chat.whatsapp.com/KkP8Uq2BZH3J0k7oqeb9s2 to join.
+- **PM '25 Post Camp ** is an unmoderated group that people staying in Puerto Morelos longer than camp use for logistics (like _Who's in for dinner tonight at El Pesquero's?_).
+Anyone staying on after camp can join the group.
+All who join can post ***once camp ends***.

-  > After camp, **PM Dances '24** remains active for people to continue to use to connect.
-Please don't use **PM Post Camp** for postings that the whole camp might enjoy.
+  > After camp, **PM '25 Dancer Chat** remains active for people to continue to use to connect.
+Please don't use **PM '25 Post Camp** for postings that the whole camp might enjoy.
 People who return home tend to continue to live vicariously through those remaining in Puerto Morelos longer.

+# How to join a group

+All groups related to this year's camp are available in the **PMDUP Community** WhatsApp community.
+To join any of the groups:

+1. Navigate to the **PMDUP Community**.
+   - From your phone, in your **Chats** list, locate and tap **PMDUP Community**.
+   - From your computer, click the Communities tab, then click **PMDUP Community**.
+2. A list appears showing the groups you're in and the groups you can join.
+   - Tap or click any group you can join.

-# Replying privately
+# How to reply privately

 In our WhatsApp groups, when what you have to say doesn’t pertain to the whole group, reply privately to keep spamming to a minimum.
 For example, asking a follow-up question or commenting in a way that’s personal to the two of you.
 This practice helps to keep the interest level up for everyone.
 Thanks!